mmagyar/declarapi/integrationTests/TEST_SCENARIOS.md

 - *DONE* Gets available records, ignores non existent ones when an array of ids is supplied
 - *DONE* Text search for the first generated, in a text field, and it should be the first result returned
 - *DONE* Perform the basic get test set, with records already posted, to make sure it does not return stuff it should not.
+- *DONE* Can't re-post an existing record with post, throws error (409, conflict)
 - *DONE* Can't override an existing record with post, throws error (409, conflict)

-PATCH
+### PATCH
-- Can patch previously posted set. get before and after patching, and compare.
+- *DONE* Can patch previously posted set. get before and after patching, and compare.
-- Get the full posted set to make sure only the patched record is different
+- *DONE* Get the full posted set to make sure only the patched record is different
-- Can't patch item that does not exist yet
+- *DONE* Can't patch item that does not exist yet
-- Can't change record id
+- *DONE* Can't change record id

-PUT
+### PUT
 - Putting all fields can completely replace a records data
 - Can't put item that does not exist
 - Can't change record id

-DELETE
+### DELETE
 - Delete one by id, make sure only that one is removed
 - Delete many by id, make sure only the listed ones are removed
 - Delete all by id, make sure that no records remain